The Adiabatic Process – What It Is And How It Occurs

-The various characteristics of air are crucial to weather formation and have a major impact on most meteorological events.
-The adiabatic process focuses on air pressure's role in an isolated body of air.
+The different features of our atmospheric air are crucial to weather formation and impact the majority of meteorological events.
+The adiabatic process defines air pressure's role in an isolated body of air.

-In meteorology, the adiabatic process primarily describes the action of heating or cooling a body of air without any energy exchanged with the surrounding atmosphere.
-The temperature changes occur as a result of an air pocket's compression or expansion due to pressure changes in the surrounding air.
+In meteorology, the adiabatic process primarily describes the process of heating or cooling a body of air without any energy exchanged with the surrounding air mass.
+Temperature changes occur as a result of an air pocket's compression or expansion due to pressure changes in the air surrounding it.

 Think of the internal combustion engine (ICE) used in traditional motor vehicles.
 Without the air pressure created in the combustion chamber to drive the piston inside a cylinder, the ICE will not be able to operate.